jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

   (``output_times``).
 The exact data type used is of no importance, i.e. using ``()`` or ``{}`` rather than ``[]`` is fine.
-Also, note that we use the parameter ``a_begin`` (creating a power spectrum of the initial conditions), the value of which isn't set before furhter down.
+Also, note that we use the parameter ``a_begin`` (creating a power spectrum of the initial conditions), the value of which isn't set before further down.
 Generally, the order of variable definitions inside parameter files is of no importance.

 * The simulation takes place in a cubic box, the side length of which is set